Chula Vista Water Quality at a Glance

 Chula Vista is served by two water providers based on geographic location:

-Sweetwater Authority: Serves western and central portions of Chula Vista, as well as National City and Bonita areas.
-Generally includes older established neighborhoods and central business districts
+• Sweetwater Authority: Serves western and central portions of Chula Vista, as well as National City and Bonita areas.
+Generally includes older established neighbourhoods and central business districts

 Check your water bill to identify your provider, or use the water agency search tools on their respective websites: otaywater.gov or sweetwater.org.
-You can also contact the City of Chula Vista’s Conservation Section at (619) 409-3893 for assistance determining your service provider.
+You can also contact the City of Chula Vista’s Conservation Section at (619) 409-3893 for assistance.
+This distinction matters in 2026 because PFAS monitoring is currently focused on the Sweetwater system following the December 2024 reservoir detection.

 Are there water use restrictions in Chula Vista?